 If your video involves lots of talking, avoid music that uses the same notes and tones as the human voice—typically music that involves a guitar, violin, cello, viola, and parts of piano and keyboard instruments.
 It’ll make it difficult to hear the person speaking.

-If you have to have the emotional tones that the above instruments convey, choose tracks that have simple melodies and repetitive chord progressions.
+If you have to have the emotional tones the above instruments convey, choose tracks with simple melodies and repetitive chord progressions.
 But if you can, choose something that’s complementary to the human voice, such as a bass or ambient music.

 The chart below explains how different musical frequencies can create emotions.